In Keystone pipeline debate, Nebraska high court will have sway

 A key question for the Nebraska court is whether the pipeline, which would simply cross the state, deserves the same scrutiny as a project meant to serve in-state customers.

-But lawyers for the governor argued that projects such as Keystone that involve cross-state shipments can be approved through other channels.
+Lawyers for the governor, though, argued that projects such as Keystone which involve cross-state shipments can be approved through other channels.

-The legislation “can be reasonably construed to apply to (the) route of interstate pipelines” that may be regulated outside PSC authority, the governor has argued in legal briefs.
+The legislation “can be reasonably construed to apply to (the) route of interstate pipelines” which may be regulated outside PSC authority, the governor has argued in legal briefs.

 TransCanada is braced for any outcome, although the current dispute is a narrow question of state law.